sensson/python-spamexperts/README.md

 We can do more though.

 `Domain.migrate_to` accepts `kwargs`.
 Why kwargs and not actual keywords?
 We try to keep our methods similar across all controllers.

-There are two important arguments:
+There are two important arguments `Domain.migrate_to` accepts:

-* `migrate_dependencies`
+* `migrate_dependencies` - boolean, either True or False, defaults to False.
-* `ignore_list`
+* `ignore_list` - list, empty by default.

 `migrate_dependencies` will migrate all data that we think is related to the domain.
 We're still expanding this to be as complete as possible.
-If you migrate dependencies too, be sure to read the output as it includes new passwords for e-mail users.
+If you migrate dependencies too, be sure to read the output as it includes new passwords for created users.

 `ignore_list` is a list of addresses that you want to ignore during your migration.
 This can be a requirement if the old cluster contains global